chrisrovero2344/NHLFighterAnalysis/README.md

 Node List:

-For establishment of a complete node list, each player is uniquely identified under the assumption that no plyer simultaneously shares the same Full Name, Birthdate, and Birthplace between Seasons 2000-2026.
+For establishment of a complete node list, each player is uniquely identified by string concatenation under the assumption that no plyer simultaneously shares the same Full Name, Birthdate, and Birthplace between Seasons 2000-2026.
+Duplicate players were removed, and remaining unique individuals were assigned a numerical ego_id for network analysis and identficiation purposes.
+From hockey-reference.com, applicable extracted node attributes consisted of ego_id, season, team, birthplace, birthdate, position, handedness, height, and weight.

-Edge List:

-For establishment and merging of the complete edge list, each player from every roster is given a non-unique ID
+Edge List: To link ego_id to the fight list (edge list), a second string concatention ID was created for each player under the assumption that no team has multiple players with the same FirstInitial.LastName in a single season and was created from FirstInitial.LastName\|Team\|Season.
+The second ID was needed to merge ego_id with string concatenated ID’s generated from hockeyfights.com (described below) to create the final edge list for network analysis.

 ### 2) 2000-2026 NHL Fighting Majors Scraped from hockeyfights.com

-### 3)

-### 4)
+Information gathered from hockeyfights.com consisted of abbreviated player names engaged in an altercation, altercation date, altercation winnter, fan-voting percentage, number of votes, and the season of the altercation.
+Gathered data first needed to be stripped and cleaned of extraneous characters and paranthetical information using Regex.
+Subsequently, for establishment and merging of the complete edge list, each player in an altercation was given a string concatentation ID by FirstIntial.LastName\|Team\|Season under the same assumptions as the roster data.

+The edge list was then finalized by merging egos (as fight winners) and alters (as fight losers) from the unique ego_id’s generated from the roster data and matching FirstInitial.LastName\|Team\|Season IDs.

 ## Getting Started (Run Locally)